New Yorkers are paying $3,000 a month to live in tiny apartments that are the size of one-car garages — here’s what they’re like inside

 Carmel Place houses Manhattan’s first micro-apartments, all ranging from 260 to 360 square feet.
 For comparison, the average Manhattan studio is twice that size, and a standard one-car garage is about 200 square feet.

-To make the limited square footage more livable, Monadnock Development enlisted the help of the lifestyle design company Ollie and Screech Owl designer Jacqueline Schmidt.
+To make the limited square footage more livable, Monadnock Development enlisted the help of the lifestyle design company Common and Screech Owl designer Jacqueline Schmidt.
 They meticulously designed 17 of the 55 units with space-saving furniture and accessories.

 Unlike most tiny apartments in Manhattan, they’re designed from the ground-up for minimalist living, Schmidt tells Tech Insider.